MoNorouzi23/2023-09-11-git_history/README.md

 `log`: shows the log
-    `log --oneline`: shows the log in condenced format this may opeb a terminal program called `less`that lets you scroll
+    `log --oneline`: shows the log in condenced format this may opeb a terminal program called `less`that lets you scroll use `q` to quit out of less

+`diff`: shows you the differences between your changes and last known git state `diff --staged`: shows you